AlexChaloner/stochastic-line-search-project/README.md

 ## Disclaimer

 I am not the writer of the main codebase -- I only appended the optimisers for the momentum algorithms.
+Original code can be found [here][sls_code].
-This project and paper were completed in three weeks.
-It is unpolished and not peer reviewed.
+This project and paper were completed in three weeks - it is unpolished and not peer reviewed.
 I have no affiliation with the authors of the [original paper][sls_paper].

 ## About